URI-ABD/cakes-paper/reviewer-response.md

 must identify the actual spaces from which data sets can be extracted for CAKES to work.

+*add def in paper for geometric median, extended from continues vector spaces into any metric space. line 43, use distance, not similarity*

 On line 141, there is a function defined for the local fractal dimension (LFD), but it is not expressed in functional notation.
 In other words, it should start with $LFD(X,r_1,r_2)$, since it is clearly a function of all